test pic

 Samis Scry Boxes

 In the summer of 1972, three Georgian teenagers were approached by a John Samis, a local psychic, who allegedly gave the girls these scry boxes.
-He instructed them to write a question in the wax inside the boxes, place them under a heat source, like the Georgia sun, then stare into the melted wax to receive an answer.
-Journal writings from one of the girls suggests that the boxes "told" them to go to a secret place where they would find immense treasure.
+He instructed them to use this nutpick to scrape a question into the wax contained within the boxes.
+Then they should place them under the Georgia sun and stare into the melted wax to receive an answer.
+Journal writings from one of the girls suggests that the boxes told them to go to a secret place where they would find immense treasure.
 The morning of August 13, 1972 the girls set out to find this treasure and were never seen again.
 The scry boxes were found in the basement of Samis' home, who had also disappeared.

 Chester Spell Boxes